timpile/handwrite/README.md

 ## Documentation

+Hex package details can be found at [https://hex.pm/packages/handwrite](https://hex.pm/packages/handwrite).

-Once published, the docs can be found at [https://hexdocs.pm/handwrite](https://hexdocs.pm/handwrite).
+Detailed documentation can be found at [https://hexdocs.pm/handwrite](https://hexdocs.pm/handwrite).

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `handwrite` to your list of dependencies in `mix.exs`:
+The package can be installed by adding `handwrite` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do